 In any great lesson, an essential question is what drives your learners’ quest for knowledge and discovery.
-How do we begin writing essential questions that matter?
+How do we begin writing essential questions that matter and that inspire our learners?

-One of the essential shifts in modern learning is students becoming creators of knowledge.
-This means moving from answering the questions to questioning the answers.
-It’s about the quest of pursuing an answer to a question that isn’t easily answered.
-This is, of course, the essence of an essential question, and mastering the art of writing essential questions is a worthwhile pursuit for any teacher.
-We’d like to present you with 6 quick considerations for writing essential questions that will help you as you move along in the process.
+One of the transformations occurring in modern learning is students becoming creators of knowledge.
+It’s why we’ve defined essential questions as one of the 10 shifts of practice in future-focused learning.
+In essence, this shift means moving from answering the questions to questioning the answers.
+It’s about the quest of pursuing an answer to a question that isn’t easily obtainable.
+This is, of course, the essence of an essential question.

 The simplest way to define an essential question is to call it an open question.
 It cannot be answered with a ‘yes’ or a ‘no’ or by being labeled true or false.
 If you can Google the answer or respond in a brief manner, it doesn’t inspire intense investigation or creative output.
-Essential questions are also tailored to the age and maturity of the students and should provide opportunities for extension and enrichment while meeting curricular needs.
+Essential questions are also tailored to the age and maturity of the students.
+They must also provide clear opportunities for extension and enrichment while meeting curricular needs.

 Essential questions explore relevant real-world issues and inspire students to create unique solutions, and within the context of the required curriculum.
 We want students to find the answers and discover the unknown, and then learn more from that; we want them to get excited about going on that journey.